 When it comes to weight management, one key piece of advice is to allow or encourage your horse to lose weight in winter.
 This puts them in a better position come spring/summer when calorie intake increases with grazing and helps to avoid year on year weight gain.

 When it comes to reducing sugar and starch intake, this is very easy to achieve in the bucket feed.
 Simply avoid using any cereal based concentrate feeds in favour of high fibre, low sugar and starch feeds of an appropriate calorie level that are marketed to the laminitis prone individual.
-Dengie have four products approved by The Laminitis Trust including Hi-Fi Lite, Healthy Hooves Molasses Free, Hi-Fi Molasses Free and Alfa-A Molasses Free.
-Dengie have many other low sugar and starch feeds within the range that are additionally appropriate for the laminitis prone individual to aid with managing laminitis risk.
+Dengie have a range of products that are low in sugar and starch making them ideal for the laminitis prone individual to aid with managing laminitis risk.

 Less easy to control and predict is the sugar coming from grazing and forage.
 For some individuals, despite being a healthy bodyweight, their insulin regulation may still be abnormal making access to grass far more likely to trigger laminitis.
 Some individuals may not be able to return to grass and require turnout on a no-grass area with supplementary forage as an alternative.
 For those that can return to grass they will need to be monitored closely and grazing restricted or removed completely in spring and autumn.
-These are the times when grass is growing rapidly and so there is a lot of gras for a horse or pony to eat.
+These are the times when grass is growing rapidly and so there is a lot of grass for a horse or pony to eat.
 There are times when grass is under stress such as during a drought and in bright, frosty conditions when the concentration of sugar within grass increases.
 These can also be higher risk times for laminitis.